ChengHsiangLu/Myofibroblast/README.md

 #### The percent of the top 100 genes

-Calculates the top 100 expressed genes in each sample based on their transcript per million (TPM) values in the RBarretTNFATGFBTPM_GMask matrix.
+Another item for quality control is achieved by calculating the percent of signal attributed to the top 100 expressed genes in each sample based on their transcript per million (TPM) values in the RBarretTNFATGFBTPM_GMask matrix.

 ```